anmagx/frankentrack/README.md

 Rotating your head (to look at something) rotates the LED, the angle to the camera changes, and with it, light intensity.
 This causes head rotation to produce unwanted movement detections.

 Adding a second LED and tracking the midpoint between the two can somewhat remedy this.
-However, I did not get it to work in a satisfying and reliable manner, so the code doesn't support it for now.
+However, I did not get it to work in a satisfying and reliable manner, so the code doesn't support it.
+Since the main goal of the project is to minimize physical package size, it's a good tradeoff for now.

 ### How does it functionally compare to a traditional 3-point tracking solution?